xavysp/DexiNed/README.md

 The last version of DexiNed is implemented in Pytorch, in TF2 it will be available soon.
 If to want our preliminary version, please check legacy DIR.

-We have prepared a basic intro to DexiNed in a video, [check in YouTube](https://youtu.be/Hz0uU04B3U8)
+We have prepared a basic intro to DexiNed in a video, [check it in YouTube](https://youtu.be/Hz0uU04B3U8)

 <div style="text-align:center"><img src='figs/DexiNed_banner.png' width=800>
 </div>